 I can't get enough of the fresh and spicy flavors of Thai cuisine.
 Some other favorites are Thai Chicken Curry and chicken Lettuce Wraps with Peanut Sauce.

 The ingredient list for this chicken satay recipe may be a bit longer than for some other recipes.
 Still, the ingredients are pretty easy to find at your regular supermarket (or have easily accessible substitutes).
-Here’s what you need to make these chicken satay skewers:
+Here are a few things to keep in mind.

 How to make Thai Satay